AdobeDocs/experience-manager-core-components.zh-Hant/help/using/quick-search.md

 ---
-title: 快速搜尋元件
+title: Quick Search Component
-seo-title: 快速搜尋元件
+seo-title: Quick Search Component
 description: 'null'
-seo-description: 「快速搜尋元件」提供搜尋功能至網站並呈現搜尋結果，讓訪客可以搜尋網站並篩選結果。
+seo-description: The Quick Search Component provides search capabilities to a website and presents search results so that visitors can search the site and filter the results.
-uuid: a ba69be3-537e-4f20-9f17-b4 b7174 a8 e88
+uuid: 1ba69be3-537e-4f20-9f17-b4b7174a8e88
 content-type: 引用
-topic-tags: 製作
+topic-tags: 編寫
-products: SG_ PERIENCENCENAGER/CORECOMPonation@-@new
+products: SG_EXPERIENCEMANAGER/CORECOMPONENTS-new
-discoiquuid: 906a684d-5663-4497-bef3-37f13 d5 b46 c
+discoiquuid: 906a684d-5663-4497-bef3-37f13d5b46c7
 disttype: dist5
 gnavtheme: 淺色
 groupsectionnavitems: 否